roadkillwiki/roadkill/README.md

 ### Better editor
 Because Roadkill is moving to CommonMark, the editor can now be improved to be more user friendly, and have a faster client-side preview and will hopefully have some WYSIWYG abilities.

+### Continuous-integration builds
+To replace the archaic zip system, it's planned to combine Octopack and Appveyor's ninja abilities together to make a new tag-based release system, in other words more frequent minor releases for minor bug fixes.
+Self-updating will also be considered if it's viable.

 ### A new theme
 A new material-design based theme.